Fe7n/TShockMobile/README.md

 # TShockMobile

- compilable version of tsock compatible with mobile
+ Compileable version of tsock compatible with mobile

 # Compile: